Teacher Edition

 Use what you learned today to answer these questions.
 Elaborate as much as you can!

-Follow-up: How much is it?
+Follow-up: How much was it?
+Or — guess the price!

 2. Is $15 expensive for a T-shirt?